 Vanos comes in the form of a cream.

 The FDA-approved label for Vanos lists side effects including headache, cold symptoms, and burning at the application site.
-Topical corticosteroids have also been known to cause skin atrophy (thinning and wrinkling of skin and/or visible depressions), stretch marks, acne, folliculitis (infected hair follicles), excessive hair growth, allergic rashes, and infections.
+Topical corticosteroids have also been known to cause skin atrophy (thinning, wrinkling, or visible depressions of the skin), stretch marks, acne, folliculitis (infected hair follicles), excessive hair growth, allergic rashes, and infections.

 Rare but serious side effects for corticosteroids include high blood sugar and reversible hypothalamic-pituitary-adrenal axis suppression (a dysfunction of the adrenal system).